vanadium-archive/js/examples/fortunejs/README.md

 ## Environment Setup

+The fortune example uses npm to manage dependencies.
+Install the dependencies with:

+    $ npm install

-You will need to run three services to get a fortune: mountabled, proxyd, and wspr.
-In addition, we will need to connect to the identitd server running on envyor.
+You will need to run two services to get a fortune: mountabled, proxyd.
+To run in nodejs, you will also need to run the wspr service.

 These commands all expect that $VANADIUM_ROOT/release/go/bin is in your path, and that you have installed all the veyron services.
 See the "Developing Veyron"